First Battle of Naktong Bulge: US counterattack

 The 34th Infantry's regimental headquarters ordered the 1st Battalion to counterattack the KPA.
 When 1st Battalion arrived at 3rd Battalion's former command post, it was ambushed by KPA troops on the high ground.
 C Company, the first to arrive, suffered over fifty percent casualties.
 A and B Companies counterattacked with tanks and armor, eventually rescuing the beleaguered C Company.
 At around 20:00, A Company made contact with L Company, 3rd Battalion, still in its positions on the river, radioing that the KPA had penetrated eastward north of the Yongsan-Naktong River road to Cloverleaf Hill, but had not yet crossed south of the road to Obong-ni Ridge.
 The KPA had penetrated 3 mi east of the Naktong and halfway to Yongsan.

 Several units of the 34th Regiment began to retreat north and into the 21st Infantry's lines, but Church ordered them turned around.
 He also ordered the 19th Infantry to counterattack west along the northern flank of the 34th Infantry to help oppose the KPA.
 Although the 24th Infantry was repulsed closer to the river, 1 mi inland the 19th Infantry trapped about 300 KPA in a village and killed most of them.

 The 1st Battalion, 34th Infantry, had managed to block the KPA advance to Yongsan while the 19th Infantry was able to push it back and inflict substantial casualties.
 However, by the evening of August 6, the KPA held firmly on to their bridgehead.
-Attempted crossings that night were repulsed to the south by Republic of Korea Army (ROK) forces, but an unknown number of reinforcements were moved across the river the night of August 6–7.
+Attempted crossings that night were repulsed to the south by Republic of Korea Army (ROKA) forces, but an unknown number of reinforcements were moved across the river the night of August 6–7.
 On August 7–8, the KPA tried to move two more battalions across the river to the north, but were repulsed by 21st Infantry, which was still in place.
 The KPA battalions were shifted south to cross at the bridgehead, instead.
 By August 8, an estimated KPA regiment were across the Naktong.